 by Editorial Staff

 Its third release for 2019 marks a new step forward and continues the refinement of existing fan engagement functionalities, on top of adding some new cutting-edge elements to the picture.
-At a time when customised content and a bespoke offering directed to specific audience groups is key, this powerful yet flexible and easy-to-use CMS represents the ideal destination for sports organisations of any size and profile.
+At a time when customised content and a bespoke offering directed to specific audience groups is key, this powerful yet flexible and easy-to-use publishing platform represents the ideal destination for sports organisations of any size and profile.

 Most noteworthy in this new version of Forge for editors is the inclusion of additional search functionalities and better personalisation of promoted content.
 For developers, a migration to .NET Core for the backend services is now complete, allowing the possibility to run also the back office on different cloud services - helping to always maintain a consistent deployment model and reducing hosting costs.